Pfizer-BioNTech pledge 2B doses to less wealthy nations | WTOP

-The companies, which together developed the first vaccine to be authorized for use in the United States and Europe, made the announcement at a global health summit in Rome co-hosted by the European Union’s executive arm and Italy.

-Pfizer CEO Albert Bourla said they expect to provide a billion of the doses this year and another billion in 2022.
+The pledges made include 1 billion doses from American pharmaceutical company Pfizer and German company BioNTech’s, 200 million from Johnson & Johnson and 100 million from Moderna.
+They will be provided at cost for low-income countries and at a low profit for middle-income countries.

+Pfizer and BioNTech pledged an additional 1 billion for next year, while European Union nations promised another 100 million doses for this year.

-It was unclear whether the deliveries would take place through the U.N.-backed COVAX program, which aims to ensure equitable access to COVID-19 shots for low-and middle-income countries, or if countries would get the doses at a reduced price.
+Many of the European deliveries will take place place through the U.N.-backed COVAX program, said European Commission President Ursula von der Leyen, who co-hosted the summit.
+COVAX aims to ensure equitable access to COVID-19 shots for low-and middle-income countries.

-Bourla said his company last year adopted a three-tiered pricing policy guaranteeing that low-income countries get the shots at cost and to have middle-income nations pay about half the price wealthier nations are charged.

-Earlier this week, the COVAX effort suffered a major setback when its biggest supplier, the Serum Institute of India, announced it would likely not export any more vaccines until the end of the year due to COVID-19 crisis on the subcontinent.
+Earlier this week, the program suffered a major setback when its biggest supplier, the Serum Institute of India, announced it would likely not export any more vaccines until the end of the year due to COVID-19 crisis on the subcontinent.

+The pharmaceutical companies did not specify if their pledges would be fulfilled under any particular umbrella.

+But Draghi said the commitments made Friday in some measure reflect “a desire to remediate the injustices and inequities when in the most difficult moments some closed themselves and ignored the rest of the world.”

 As vaccination campaigns continue to progress in the Western world, poorer countries are struggling to acquire supplies.
 The U.N.
 Security Council expressed concern this week about the small number of doses that have reached Africa.